luismurao/smop/README.md

 First, we downloaded the climatic layer for whole world for the current time at 10 arc minutes of resolution.
-Then, we downloaded the climate change layers at the same spatial resolution.Finally, we run the MOP analysis in a parallel fashion using 20 cores.
+Then, we downloaded the climate change layers at the same spatial resolution.
+Finally, we run the MOP analysis in a parallel fashion using 10 cores (MACBOOK PRO Apple M1 Max).

 ```R
 bio10_pre <- geodata::worldclim_global("bioc",res=10,path = tempdir())